Fort Myers, Florida: Government

 Fort Myers has a council–manager government in which the city council consists of a mayor and six council members.
-The city council is responsible for establishing policy, passing local ordinances, voting appropriations, and developing an overall vision for the city.
+The city council is responsible for establishing policy, passing local ordinances, voting on appropriations, and developing an overall vision for the city.
 The mayor is elected by registered voters city-wide.
 The mayor of Fort Myers is Kevin B. Anderson.
 Council members are elected by registered voters in their ward and represent that particular ward for a four-year term.
 Council members must continue to reside in that particular ward.

 Policing of Fort Myers is performed by the Fort Myers Police Department.